erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

+In order to set up a class component, you need a fair bit of boilerplate code which is not limited to your conventional constructor() within your class, and the super() for extending the component.

+The return needs to be wrapped in a render() function and it is necessary to add the context of this in object oriented programming.

-As you can see, this requires you having to set up the constructor and a super, as well as additional wrappers such as the `render()` function.
-Not to mention, you have to bind the context of _this_ in the `constructor()`.
+Not to mention, you have to bind the context of this in the constructor().

 <h4 align="center">What is a React Hook?</h4>

 ![](hooks.png)

-<p align="center">Hooks allow you to use local state and other React features without writing a class.</p>
+<p align="center">Hooks allow you to use local state and other React features without writing a class.

+A Hook is a special function that lets you "hook onto" React features.

+For example, `useState()` is a hook that lets you add React state to function components.</p>

 There are **two rules** of hooks: